intel-ai-tce/ai-documents/AEM/intel-extension-for-openxla.md

 ## Acknowledgement

-We would like to thank Yiqiang Li, Zhoulong Jiang, Guizi Li, Yang Sheng, River Liu from the Intel® Extension for TensorFlow* development team, Ying Hu, Kai Wang, Jianyu Zhang, Huiyan Cao, Feng Ding, Zhaoqiong Zheng, Xigui Wang, etc. from AI support team, and Zhen Han from SCG SCSS Linux&AI E2E team for their contributions to Intel® Extension for OpenXLA*.
+We would like to thank Yiqiang Li, Zhoulong Jiang, Guizi Li, Yang Sheng, River Liu from the Intel® Extension for TensorFlow* development team, Ying Hu, Kai Wang, Jianyu Zhang, Huiyan Cao, Feng Ding, Zhaoqiong Zheng, Xigui Wang, etc. from AI support team, and Zhen Han from Linux Engineering & AI enabling team for their contributions to Intel® Extension for OpenXLA*.
 We also offer special thanks to Sophie Chen, Eric Lin, and Jian Hui Li for their technical discussions and insights, and to collaborators from Google for their professional support and guidance.
 Finally, we would like to extend our gratitude to Wei Li and Fan Zhao for their great support.

 ## Benchmarking Hardware and Software Configuration